Trump’s social media app expected to launch in February - NewsBreak

 Truth Social, part of the Trump Media & Technology Group (TMTG), purports to combat censorship and the “self-righteous scolds and self-appointed arbiters” who the former president said decide what everyone else is allowed to “think, say, share, and do,” The Hill reports .

 Based on photos in the App Store preview for Truth Social, the app closely resembles Twitter, even using the handle for Twitter founder Jack Dorsey – @jack – as an example for a profile.
-Like Twitter, Truth Social users will be able to follow people and trending topics, as well as private chat with other users.‘Used my name today to try to further divide America’: Trump responds Biden’s speech
+Like Twitter, Truth Social users will be able to follow people and trending topics, as well as private chat with other users.

 According to the Apple App Store listing, Truth Social is expected to launch on February 21, 2022 – Presidents’ Day in the U.S.